Moving to Australia or importing personal effects/household goods

-Personal effects and households items are the unaccompanied items transported into Australia, by a returning resident or a new resident of Australia, via sea or air freight.
+Personal effects and household goods are the unaccompanied items transported into Australia, by a returning resident or a new resident of Australia, via sea or air freight.

-To import items under the tariff code for personal effects, you must be arriving from a place outside Australia, and the items must be your personal property that you owned while overseas.
+To import goods under the tariff code for personal effects, you must be arriving from a place outside Australia, and the goods must be your personal property that you owned while overseas.

-The first rule to remember is that the department will be interested in any item that originated from an animal or a plant (including timber), or contains part of an animal or a plant.
+The department will be interested in any item that originated from an animal or a plant (including timber) or contains part of an animal or a plant.

-The second rule to remember is that the department will also be interested in any item that has been in contact with animals, plants, water, food or soil.
+The department will also be interested in any good that has been in contact with animals, plants, water, food or soil.

 - fresh fruit and vegetables